 What Is a Notice of Intent to Homeschool?

-Generally, a notice of intent to homeschool is simply a letter stating that you are planning on homeschooling your child.
-Some states require a letter of intent; other states merely suggest it and still others require nothing at all.
+A notice of intent to homeschool is simply a letter stating that you are planning on homeschooling your child.
 For states that require a lot of paperwork in order to homeschool legally, the letter of intent is generally the first step in filing.
 A notice of intent to homeschool does not usually require a witness or notary.

-What Typically Is in a Notice of Intent
+Information to Include in a Letter of Intent

 A notice of intent to homeschool generally includes the following information: